csci-1301/csci-1301.github.io/lectures/010_general_concepts/readme.md

         - Incorporates code libraries – commonly used pieces of code previously written such as Math.Sqrt(9)
         - Optimizes high-level instructions – your code may look very different after it has been optimized
         - Compiler is specific to both the source language and the target computer
-    - Compile high-level instructions into machine code then run since computers can only execute machine code
+    - Compile high-level instructions into machine code then execute since computers can only execute machine code

 ![A Visual Representation of the Relationships Between Languages](img/overview_languages_1)